Note

 Using VIRT to Debug and Preview Images#

-This example uses a virtual display output device, allowing users to customize resolution and frame rate for debugging in CanMV-IDE.
+This example uses a virtual display output device, and users can customize the resolution and frame rate for debugging in CanMV-IDE.

 import time